 It’s important to differentiate between open rates for your transactional emails (purchase confirmation, password resets, etc.) and promotional emails.
 By nature, transactional emails generally have higher open rates.

 Open rates for marketing emails depends on several factors: the size of your subscriber list, how often you send messages, the industry you work in, and so forth.
 But on average, a good open rate is between 20% and 25%.

 Understand where you rank amongst your competitors but, more importantly, how you rank against your own previous campaigns.
 This not only shows positive growth for you and your team, but Internet Service Providers (ISPs) will also recognize this growth and reward your domain reputation.

 Tracking your conversion rates after each sending will help you better understand your email subscribers and improve your open rates over time, ultimately increasing the performance of your digital marketing strategy.

 Use A/B testing to test different versions of your email on a sample of your list and identify which one generates the highest open rates.
-Wait a minimum of five hours before the winning version is sent to the rest of your list to ensure you have received all the necessary stats.
+Wait a minimum of one hour before the winning version is sent to the rest of your list to ensure you have received all the necessary stats.